-Whether it’s your first pregnancy or your fifth, bringing a new life into the world can be an exciting time.
-You’re already wondering what person your little one will become and what they will look like.
-However, while you’re thinking of the future, you must take care of yourself before delivery.
+Whether it’s your first pregnancy or your fifth, bringing a new life into the world can be exciting.
+You’re already wondering what kind of person your little one will become and what they will look like.
+However, while thinking of the future, you must take care of yourself before delivery.

-Lounging and sitting all day can affect the health of you and your baby and cause excessive weight gain, gestational diabetes, or pre-eclampsia.
+Lounging and sitting all day can affect your and your baby’s health and cause excessive weight gain, gestational diabetes, or pre-eclampsia.
 So, here are a few tips for remaining active during pregnancy so you can stay healthy.

 Speak to Your Midwife or Doctor

 If you want to start exercising or have a history of exercising, jumping right into physical activity can shock a pregnant body.
 So, before you start running or heavy weightlifting, talk to your doctor or midwife for options.

 Ask your doctor or midwife what you can do to stay healthy during your pregnancy and what you should avoid doing.
 Depending on your lifestyle and your current training, your provider should be able to help you figure out a beneficial option.

 If you already have a routine and are used to muscle-training activities, continuing while pregnant is safe and healthy.
 But if you haven’t worked out in a while, you should do light weight training that isn’t too hard.

 It’s essential to remember that you don’t have to stick to hand weights or barbells to strengthen your muscles.
 Instead, you can use body-weight resistance and resistance bands to perform typical exercises like squats or lunges.

 Maintaining a proper aerobic routine is essential for remaining active during pregnancy.
 Ideally, you want to aim for 150 minutes of moderately intense physical activity a week.